EFTEC/CacheOne/README.md

 $cache=new CacheOne("apcu");
 ```

-Creates a new connection using PdoOne
+Creates a new connection using **PdoOne** (PdoOne is a library to connect to the database using PDO)

 ```php
 use eftec\PdoOne;